 Note that the shadows' order is important, since the first one will have a higher z-index and will appear in front of the others.

-Our burger is taking shape, but it currently looks a lot like a hot dog.
+Our burger is taking shape, but right now it looks a lot like a hot dog.
 We should fix that by adding some sesame seeds to the top bun.

 .burger:after {